 In addition to a will, same-sex couples in Texas should also consider creating other estate planning documents, such as:

 A trust is a legal arrangement in which a person (the trustor) transfers ownership of their assets to a trustee, who manages the assets on behalf of a beneficiary.
-Trusts can be useful for same-sex couples who want to ensure that their assets are protected and distributed according to their wishes.
+Same-sex couples may find trusts useful for protecting and distributing their assets according to their wishes.
 There are many different types of trusts, including revocable and irrevocable trusts.
 In a revocable trust, the trustor retains control over their assets and can make changes to the trust at any time.

 In an irrevocable trust, the trustor gives up control over their assets, but may receive tax benefits and other advantages.
 Same-sex couples in Texas can create trusts to provide for each other and their dependents after their death.
-For example, a couple might create a trust to provide for their children's education or to pay for their grandchildren's expenses.
-Trusts can also be used to protect assets from creditors or to minimize taxes.
+For example, a couple might create a trust to provide for their children’s education or to pay for their grandchildren’s expenses.
+Trusts serve the additional purposes of shielding assets from creditors and reducing tax liabilities.

 A power of attorney is a legal document that gives another person the authority to make decisions on your behalf if you become incapacitated.
 Same-sex couples in Texas should consider creating both a financial power of attorney and a medical power of attorney, so that their partner can make important decisions on their behalf if necessary.
 A financial power of attorney gives your partner the authority to manage your financial affairs, such as paying bills or making investment decisions, if you are unable to do so.
-A medical power of attorney gives your partner the authority to make healthcare decisions on your behalf if you are incapacitated.
+A medical power of attorney grants your partner the authority to make healthcare decisions on your behalf in the event of your incapacitation.

-An advance directive is a legal document that outlines a person's wishes for end-of-life care.
-Same-sex couples in Texas should make sure that their partner is named as their healthcare agent in their advance directive, so that their partner can make important healthcare decisions if they become incapacitated.
-An advance directive can also include instructions for life-sustaining treatment, such as whether you want to be kept on life support if you are in a coma or vegetative state.
-By creating an advance directive, same-sex couples can ensure that their wishes are respected if they are unable to communicate them themselves.
+Same-sex couples in Texas should designate their partner as their healthcare agent in their advance directive, a legal document that outlines end-of-life care preferences.
+This allows the partner to make crucial healthcare decisions in case of incapacitation.
+Advance directives can also specify preferences for life-sustaining treatment, like whether to remain on life support in a coma or vegetative state.
+With an advance directive, same-sex couples can ensure that their wishes are honored even if they are unable to communicate them directly.

 Inheritance Rights for Same-Sex Couples in Texas

 Inheritance rights are an important consideration for all individuals, regardless of their sexual orientation.
 However, same-sex couples in Texas may face unique legal challenges when it comes to inheritance.
-In Texas, the default inheritance laws are determined by the state's intestacy statutes.
-These laws dictate who will inherit a person's property if they die without a will.
+Texas’ intestacy statutes determine the default inheritance laws in the state.
+These laws dictate who will inherit a person’s property if they die without a will.
 Under Texas law, if a person dies without a will and without any children, their assets will generally go to their parents.
-If the parents are deceased, the assets will go to the person's siblings.
+If the parents are deceased, the assets will pass to the person’s siblings.
 If the person has no living relatives, the assets will go to the state of Texas.

 Importance of Estate Planning for Same-Sex Couples in Texas

 Estate planning is an important process for anyone, regardless of their sexual orientation or gender identity.
 However, for same-sex couples in Texas, estate planning can be particularly crucial.
-One of the biggest reasons why estate planning is important for same-sex couples in Texas is that without a plan in place, the state's intestacy laws will determine how their assets are distributed after their death.
+Same-sex couples in Texas must prioritize estate planning because without a plan, the state’s intestacy laws dictate asset distribution after their passing.
 This means that if one partner dies without a will, the surviving partner may not automatically inherit anything, even if they have been together for years.

 Additionally, without proper estate planning, same-sex couples may face challenges when it comes to accessing each other's medical records, making medical decisions on behalf of their partner, and even attending to funeral arrangements.
 Another important consideration for same-sex couples in Texas is that they may face higher estate taxes if they do not plan carefully.
 Texas has no state estate tax, but the federal estate tax applies to estates worth more than $11.7 million as of 2021.
 Same-sex couples may have a combined estate worth more than this amount, which means they could be subject to a hefty tax bill if they do not take steps to reduce their taxable estate.